r4victor/tenthousandmeters/content/blog/python_bts_02.md

 #### old parser

 For a long time the Python's syntax was formally defined by the generative grammar.
 It's a kind of grammar we've talked about earlier.
-It tells how to generate correct sequences in a language it defines.
-The problem is that a generative grammar doesn't directly corresponds to the parsing algorithm that would be able to parse sequences from the language the grammar defines.
+It tells us how to generate sequences belonging to the language.
+The problem is that a generative grammar doesn't directly corresponds to the parsing algorithm that would be able to parse those sequences.
 Fortunately, smart people have been able to distinguish classes of generative grammars for which the corresponding parser can be built.
 These include [context free](https://en.wikipedia.org/wiki/Context-free_grammar), [LL(k),](https://en.wikipedia.org/wiki/LL_grammar) [LR(k)](https://en.wikipedia.org/wiki/LR_parser), [LALR](https://en.wikipedia.org/wiki/LALR_parser) and many other types of grammars.
 The Python grammar is LL(1).
 It's specified using a kind of [Extended Backus–Naur Form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) (EBNF).
 To get an idea on how it can be used to describe Python's syntax, take a look at the rules for the while statement.

 ```text
 file_input: (NEWLINE | stmt)* ENDMARKER